bclehmann/wstat/README.md

 Please make sure you do this to the file `wstat` with no extension, not `wstat.dll` or anything like that.

+For drawing plots you will need two packages: `libc6-dev` and `libgdiplus` For some distributions, `xdg-utils` may not come preinstalled, and that is needed for auto-opening images.

+For APT

+`sudo apt install libc6-dev`
+`sudo apt install libgdiplus`

+xdg-utils (Probably already installed)
+`sudo apt install xdg-utils`

+For yum

+`sudo yum install glibc-devel`
+`sudo yum install glibc-devel.i686`
+`sudo yum install libgdiplus`

+xdg-utils (Probably already installed)
+`sudo yum install xdg-utils`

+## OSX Users

+It should work, but I have no idea how well it works, I don't have a Mac to test it on, and I am hesitant to pirate OSX and stick it in a VM.
+Let me know how it goes if you try it.

+## 32 Bit, ARM, etc

+I have only built x86-64 binaries, but as it is open source, anything that .NET Core will compile on should work.
+The reason for this, is that I cannot test on a processor that I do not have.

+Keep in mind, required packages may differ if you run on 32-bit x86 or on ARM.

 ## Open Source

 This project is a very low priority for me, so if you decide to open some pull-requests to add features or otherwise improve code quality I would be very thankful.